 1. Choose a suitable location for your ritual.
 I choose to use the top of a cedar chest that sits in front of a north-facing bow window.
 The window niche accommodates my small orchid collection.
 Seasonally influenced designed cloths and decorations usually cover the chest.

-2. Cover a flat area in your chosen location with a unique cloth.
-Material and designs may vary from refined to ethnic; colors from subdued monocolors to vibrant multicolors.
+2. Cover a flat area in your chosen location with a unique cloth of arrangement from nature.
+Material and designs may vary from refined to ethnic; colors from subdued mono-colors to vibrant multicolors.